 “I found the Birmingham materials course diverse and I was able to choose modules which enabled me to tailor my degree to my strengths and interests.
 A materials degree leaves your career options open and gives you lots of transferable skills that you can use in almost any area of work in the future.”

-Materials Scientists and Metallurgists are helping to solve key issues facing the world in energy, transport and healthcare.
-Our programmes in Metallurgy and Materials provide an understanding of how materials behave and how we can develop and use them to make the products we experience – from bricks to bridges to body scanners.
+Materials scientists and engineers are helping to solve key issues facing the world in energy, transport and healthcare.
+Our programmes provide an understanding of how materials behave and how we can develop and use them to make the products we experience – from bricks to bridges to body scanners.

 We use our understanding of materials at the atomic and microscopic levels to design, for example, new types of medical implants, new alloys and production methods for more energy-efficient engines, and better sports equipment to allow athletes to safely perform at their maximum levels.

 The course offers a modular programme of study which normally leads to the award of Master of Engineering (MEng) in four years.

 Advanced materials are vital in modern engineering design.
 These fully-accredited BEng/MEng courses in Mechanical and Materials Engineering meet the growing need for engineers who can design products making the best use of advanced materials.
 They are driven by the needs of industry to make more effective use of materials – with applications ranging from automotive engineering, sports technology and aerospace, to biomedical engineering and nanotechnology.
 Examples include:

 - Membranes for fuel cells for green vehicles

 - Heart valves and artificial limbs which ‘tense’ like real muscles

 - Turbine blades for aero-engines which operate in an environment above the melting point of the alloy